rheiger/rinstawifi2qr/DEPLOY.md

 ## Configuration

-Environment examples are in `env.prod.example` and `env.test.example`.
-Copy and adjust one of them, setting at least:
+Environment examples are in `env.example`.
+Copy to `.env` and adjust, setting at least:

 ```
 COMPOSE_PROJECT_NAME=rinstawifi2qr